fulldecent/blog.phor.net/_posts/2025-12-30-one-core-defi-function.md

     end
 ```

 First, notice how the order of operations matters, all deposits must be secured before any assets are released.
-This model is very similar to the traditional finance of selling a call option, but the individual steps are slighly reordered.
+This model is very similar to the traditional finance of selling a call option, but the individual steps are slightly reordered.

 ## Rational actors